 Other significant causes of air pollution include nuclear accidents from nuclear energy generation plants, excessive use of radioisotopes, mining, and spillage of radioactive chemicals, tests on the radiations, cosmic rays and so forth.

-9. Visual Pollution
+9. Visual Pollutions

 We all love green and clean spaces, along with beautiful vistas.
 Human interaction with nature results in the installation of ugly barriers in an aesthetically pleasing ambiance.
 Littering and occupation of open spaces by clutter are some of the causes of visual pollution.